Scotland's Secret Bunker: History

 The nuclear bunker was built in 1952 with the original purpose of being a Royal Air Force radar station as part of the ROTOR system, it was officially named RAF Troywood.
 In the 1960s, it was transferred to the Civil Defence Corps.
-The facility had a cinema, broadcasting capabilities, telephone switchboard, In 1993, it was decommissioned, and became a Cold War museum.
+The facility had a cinema, broadcasting capabilities and telephone switchboard.
+In 1993, it was decommissioned, and became a Cold War museum.

 In 2004, a man broke into the facility using a JCB digger.
 He sealed himself inside the bunker, leading to stand-off between him and armed police officers.
 This ended after 3 days, after which the man was committed to psychiatric care.